Go to content

 email: Stefanie.Weymann-Teschke@ur.de

-Office hours during the summer semester 2024:
+Office hours during the semester break summer 2024:

 To register, please send an email to stefanie.weymann-teschke@ur.de at least 24 hours in advance.